michall1900/ex6-express-neviiim-ex6-yairdor-michalbucks/README.md

     </ol>
 </div>

-<h4> Note </h4>
+<h4> Note about client </h4>
 <div>
 If user insert a date (includes the lowest nasa's date) that greater than nasa's start date in less than 5 days, nasa's error will appear.Also, it works like this in read more button click.
-Each click it takes 5 nasa's pictures before the last date so it could happen also in this case.
+Each click it takes 5 nasa's pictures before the last date, so it could happen also in this case.
 </div>